schm1263/zen_lines_nft/README.md

 ### I uploaded the file using IPFS Desktop, to host a node on my computer directly.
 We used the URI it gave us to input into the app when it called for it.

-### I then created a gallery meant to hold the NFT and any future NFT that we may want to hold there.
+### I then created a gallery meant to hold the NFT as well as any future NFT.

 ### Once combined with the other smart contracts we now had a fucntioning streamlit app connected to a gallery smart contract.

+### In short it allows for a user to input a wallet address and a token URI to store the artwork in the gallery and even get appraisal information.